 In relation to property, a deduction will be permitted for enhancement expenditure which is reflected in the selling price of the asset, such as the addition of a conservatory or extension, but not the odd lick of paint that might be applied prior to any sale.

 Any resultant profit is a chargeable gain.
 If a loss arises it may be carried forward and offset against chargeable gains in future tax years.
 If, however, there has been more than one disposal in a given tax year – some of which have generated gains and others losses – then these will be offset against one another to arrive at a net figure.

 It should be noted that special provisions apply where losses arise upon disposals to connected persons (typically a family member) which restrict the way losses may be utilised.
-Each individual is entitled to a tax-free allowance which serves to reduce the level of taxable gains – for 2017/18 this allowance is £11,300.
-For disposals made by trustees, other than trustees for the disabled and personal representatives, the corresponding allowance is £5,650.
+Each individual is entitled to a tax-free allowance which serves to reduce the level of taxable gains.
+For the tax year 2020/21 and for the following 5 tax years this allowance is frozen at £12,300.
+For disposals made by trustees, other than trustees for the disabled and personal representatives, the corresponding allowance is £6,150.

 What about gifts and assets that are inherited?

 Where gifts are involved, it is assumed for CGT purposes that the value of the asset is as if it had it been sold on the open market at the time of transfer.
 Similarly, beneficiaries are deemed to acquire assets at their market value as at the date of death, often referred to as probate value.

 When gifts or inherited items are disposed of, the market value/probate value is used as the relevant cost figure in any calculations.
 If the asset is sold for more than this value, CGT will be applied to that gain (subject to the tax-free allowance above).

 Are there any assets which are exempt from a tax charge?